Breadcrumb

 Driving the Future – ITS for Safer, Smarter, and Sustainable Mobility

-As part of the week-long ISO/TC 204 Plenary on Intelligent Transport Systems, the Center for Environmental Research and Technology (CE-CERt) at the University of California, Riverside (UCR), invites you to a one-day forum dedicated to exploring the transformative power of Intelligent Transportation Systems (ITS).
-Held during the global convening of industry experts, researchers, policymakers, and standards leaders, the ITS Forum provides a platform for cutting-edge dialogue, cross-sector collaboration, and strategic planning for the future of transportation.
+As part of the week-long ISO/TC 204 Plenary on Intelligent Transport Systems, the Center for Environmental Research and Technology (CE-CERT) at the University of California, Riverside invites you to a one-day forum on Intelligent Transportation Systems (ITS).
+Coinciding with a global gathering of industry, research, policy, and standards leaders, the ITS Forum brings these communities together for candid discussion, collaboration, and near-term coordination.

 Why Attend?